Don’t have time to read the whole guide right now?

 Here’s another great tip to separate scammers from the genuine influencers.
 If a gaming influencer emails you and asks for a key, say thanks and ask politely if they wouldn’t mind sending you a DM containing the request from their official Twitter account.

-If the influencer is who they say they are, then they will have access to their own Twitter account.
+If the game influencer is who they say they are, then they will have access to their own Twitter account.

 Of course, you can send them via Keymailer, but either approach can be useful.

-Take the time to watch a few of the influencer’s videos, so you know what kind of content they make and whether it will be suitable for you.
+Take the time to watch a few of the game influencer’s videos, so you know what kind of content they make and whether it will be suitable for you.

 Want to get granular with it?